adobe-photoshop/generator-panels/README.md

 to run the panels in debug mode.
 Turning on debug mode allows unsigned panels to run.
 After you re-launch Photoshop, the panels should appear in the Windows > Extensions menu.

 ### Note about this implementation
 These panels were implemented with CEP, which is now deprecated for extending Adobe Creative Cloud applications.
+This framework no longer operates on M1 or ARM versions of Photoshop.
 If you're interested in creating extensions for Adobe CC products, please look at the documentation for [UXP](https://developer.adobe.com/photoshop/uxp/).
 This is the recommended extension framework for Photoshop v22 and beyond.

 ### Third-Party Code